rmsk2/nfcplaylist/README.md

 the reader or by clicking the close button of the main window.
 This command can be set by changing the value of `SHUTDOWN_COMMAND` in the module
 `nfcplaylistconsts.py`.
 I use the software on macOS and I tweaked the system in such a way that the logged on user can utilize `sudo` without entering a password.
 After that setting `SHUTDOWN_COMMAND` to `sudo shutdown -h now` did the trick.
 You can prevent the shutdown command from being executed by creating a file called `maintenance` in the same directory where `ui_config` resides.
-When nfclpaylist detects the presence of this file it not only skips the execution of the shutdown command but also deletes the file.
+When nfcplaylist detects the presence of this file it not only skips the execution of the shutdown command but also deletes the file.
 This makes sure that deleting the `maintenance` file after performing maintenance operations is not forgotten.